How to Become a Personal Trainer

 Type of Business

-You also need to decide whether you are going to be a LLC, sole proprietorship or corporation.
-Most small businesses choose to be a Sole Proprietorships because it is the simplest option.
-In addition, a Sole Proprietorship is the cheapest to maintain.
+You also need to decide whether you are going to be an LLC, sole proprietorship, or corporation.
+Most small businesses choose sole proprietorship because it is the simplest option.
+In addition, a sole proprietorship is the cheapest to maintain.